American Record Guide

 "Independence" is a guiding principle: in an industry dominated by advertising, ARG remains free of advertiser influence, which results in few ads and no puff pieces for record labels or artists.

 ARG is no longer sold in most stores.
 A few independent stores still carry it, but distribution thru the large chains (like Barnes & Noble) has become too much a money-loser for us.
 Statistics show that the internet is not killing off magazines in general; more people are reading them than ever.
 But we hope you will subscribe.
 Subscribers are what keeps us going.
-SUBSCRIBE NOW.

 No Need to Log-in

+Anyone can see most of this website without logging in.
+There is no need for passwords and such.
 Log-in is required for the cumulative index and for the current issue.
 Only current subscribers can log in.
 Follow directions.
+Past issues cannot be read here, but you can order them without logging in.

 No Voice-Mail at ARG